Yandex Cloud

 2.4.
 DataSphere.
 Upload the data to ClickHouse®2.4.
 DataSphere.
 Upload the data to ClickHouse®

-1. Open the yandex_appmetrika_cloud_case folder → notebook 2. upload_data_to_ClickHouse®.ipynb.
+1. Open the yandex_appmetrika_cloud_case folder → 2.upload_data_to_ClickHouse®.ipynb notebook.

-• Host name from step 2.3: In the CH_HOST_NAME variable.
+• Host name from step 2.3: Into the CH_HOST_NAME variable.

-• Username from step 1.1: In the CH_USER variable.
+• Username from step 1.1: Into the CH_USER variable.

-• Database name from step 1.1: In the CH_DB_NAME variable.
+• Database name from step 1.1: Into the CH_DB_NAME variable.

 image